harvic3/nodetskeleton/README.md

 const resultWithoutType = new Result();
 ```

-For clean code you can return validation result and handles the error clean way through **Result** visitor pattern method like:
+For clean code you can return validation result and handles the error in a clean way through **Result** visitor pattern method like:

 ```ts
 async execute(args: ActionDto): Promise<IResult> {